gree/aws_ro/README.md

 # AwsRo

-Wrpper class of AWS Resource objects to enable to access properties more easily, more ruby-likely.
+Wrapper class of AWS Resource objects to enable to access properties more easily, more ruby-likely.

 Now supported only `Aws::EC2` and `Aws::ElasticLoadBalancing`.